percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.16.0.md

 ## New Features

 * {{ k8spxcjira(377) }}: It is now possible to create and manage users via the Custom Resource
-* {{ k8spxcjira(1456) }}: Now the user can run Percona XtraDB Cluster Pods initContainers [with a security context different](../operator.md#initcontainercontainersecuritycontext) from the Pods security context, which may be useful to make customization for tuned Kubernetes environments (Thanks to Vlad Gusev for contribution)
+* {{ k8spxcjira(1456) }}: Now the user can run Percona XtraDB Cluster Pods initContainers [with a security context different](../operator.md#initcontainercontainersecuritycontext) from the Pods security context, useful to customize deployment on tuned Kubernetes environments (Thanks to Vlad Gusev for contribution)

 ## Improvements